Skip to main content

 If you are moving out of Somerset, please provide your child’s new address.

-If your child has an Education, Health and Care Plan (EHCP) your school placement will be dealt with by the Special Educational Needs and Disability (SEND) team.
-You must contact the SEND team to make sure a plan is in place for your child’s transition.
-There would also have been an opportunity to discuss your views on your child’s next placement at their last Annual Review meeting.
+If your child has an Education, Health and Care plan (EHC), their school placement will be dealt with by the Statutory Special Education Needs and/or Disability (SEND) Team.
+Please do not make an application for a school place to the admissions team.
+You must contact the Statutory SEND team to make sure a plan is in place for your child’s transition.

-The local authority has a duty to make suitable provision for children who have Special Educational Needs and to make appropriate education available in mainstream or specialist schools.
+The local authority has a duty to make suitable provisions for children who have Special Educational Needs and to make appropriate education available in mainstream or specialist schools.
 Wherever possible, the local authority will try to place children with Special Educational Needs in mainstream schools.
 The needs of the majority of children can be met from the resources available to the schools, including advice from the area support services.

-Applying for a local authority maintained school outside Somerset
+Applying for a school outside Somerset

-You must make sure that you fully understand the published admission arrangements and over-subscription criteria that apply to the school concerned before you make your application and to find out if you need to complete a SIF.
+Please note that the published admission arrangements for another county may be different from those in Somerset.
+You must make sure that you fully understand the published admission arrangements and over-subscription criteria that apply to the school concerned before you make your application and to find out if you need to complete a SIF .

 All-through schools